crolang-p2p/examples-crolang-p2p-broker/README.md

 to authenticate using X's ID and the proxy redirects its connection attempt to the Broker B, the Broker B would not be able to tell that the Node X is already connected to Broker A.
 Having unique IDs is a key aspect since, from the Node's perspective, you need to know exactly who you are talking to.

-To solve this problem, it is possible to use the __REDIS_URL__ environment variable to specify the Redis service URL.
+To solve this problem, it is possible to use the REDIS_URL environment variable to specify the Redis service URL.
 Through the use of Redis, the Broker instances can share the connected Nodes IDs and propagate the messages between among every Broker instance flawlessly.

+The usage of Redis is necessary if horizontal scalability is required.

-If on the other hand the __REDIS_URL__ environment variable is not provided, the Broker will assume it is running standalone without any other Broker replicas, using an in-memory approach.
+If on the other hand the REDIS_URL environment variable is not provided, the Broker will assume it is running standalone without any other Broker replicas, using an in-memory approach.

 ### Nodes connectivity